DGLE-HQ/DGLE/ReadMe.md

 ## Documentation

-You can find engine API documentation [here](http://dglengine.org/api/index.html).
+You can find engine API documentation and articles in the [wiki](https://github.com/DGLE-HQ/DGLE/wiki).

 ## License